 Written by Jeff Eisenband @JeffEisenband

-The Genesis Scottish Open celebrates its 51st playing and second as a co-sanctioned event on both the PGA TOUR and DP World Tour.
-The national open for the birthplace of the royal and ancient game features eight of the top 10 players in the world, making it one of the strongest fields of the Summer.
+This week's Genesis Scottish Open celebrates its 52nd playing and third as a co-sanctioned event between the PGA TOUR and DP World Tour.
+The national open for the birthplace of the royal and ancient game features six of the world's top eight players, making it one of the summer's strongest fields.

-Here are 5 Things to Know about the venue for the Genesis Scottish Open, The Renaissance Club in North Berwick.
+Here are Five Things to Know about The Renaissance Club in North Berwick, host of the Genesis Scottish Open.
 It was designed by an American but fits in among its historic neighbors in the golf-rich East Lothian region of Scotland.

 It was not a group of 18th-century Scotsmen who founded The Renaissance Club, but instead a group of Americans in the 20th century.
 The Sarvadi family was in Pinehurst, North Carolina, two decades ago when an associate asked if they’d be interested in building a course in Scotland.
 That associate was Don Lewis, whose father-in-law, Pandel Savic, was one of the co-founders of Jack Nicklaus’ Muirfield Village (a course that Nicklaus named after Scotland’s Muirfield, the setting of his first triumph in The Open).